 Physical Sunscreen vs. Chemical Sunscreen

-• Physical Sunscreens: These contain active ingredients like zinc oxide and titanium dioxide, which reflect UV rays from the skin.
-Mineral sunscreens are ideal for sensitive and acne-prone skin because they sit on the surface of the skin and provide a physical barrier.
+Physical Sunscreens: These contain active ingredients like zinc oxide and titanium dioxide, which reflect UV rays from the skin.
+Mineral sunscreens are ideal for sensitive and acne-prone skin.

 For those with acne-prone or sensitive skin, mineral sunscreens are often a better choice.
-Broad Spectrum SPF50+ Active Sunscreen is a mineral sunscreen that provides reliable protection without irritating the skin or causing breakouts.
+Broad Spectrum SPF50+ Active Sunscreen is a mineral sunscreen that provides reliable protection without irritating the skin.

 Does Sunscreen Cause Acne?